|HCC Site ID.||1187||Parish:||Eastleigh|

 Location and Site

-The Eastleigh Recreation Park is located between Leigh Road and Romsey Road, more or less in Eastleigh town centre.
+The recreation ground is located between Leigh Road and Romsey Road, more or less in Eastleigh town centre.
 Originally, before the ‘Newtown’ was built, the site would have been on the northern edge of the town; and there are still a few larger Victorian houses as well as new flats that overlook the park.
 The south east Leigh Road entrance is approached from a pedestrian precinct that is close to the bus terminal, the railway station and the main shopping area.
 The centerpiece of the precinct has a Railwayman statue, designed by Jill Tweed that celebrates Eastleigh’s industrial railway roots.
 An avenue of lime trees extends from the precinct and forms the southern boundary of the park along Leigh Road.

 Historical DevelopmentThe land was formerly a gravel pit and farmland.
 In the early 1880’s, the LSWR moved their carriage and wagon works from London to Bishopstoke, which was at the time a small farming community, of Little and Great Eastley farms (OHM).
 It was thought the name Bishopstoke Station could be confused with Basingstoke and so the railway station was to be known as Eastleigh, a name suggested by Charlotte Yonge, a local writer and benefactor.
 By 1892, when the population had grown to some 6,000, there were still had no facilities for recreation.
 In 1895, the LSWR donated £2,000 towards the cost of £4,926 to purchase land acquired in Leigh Road from Thomas Chamberlayne (H2G2 online; Lambert online).
 A year later Mr. Wyndham Porter handed the Deed to the Council stating “This deed conveys this piece of ground now and forever to the charge of the Council in authority on behalf of the People of Eastleigh and to his seed forever” (MH/01/020).
 It first remained as grass and was known as the Village Green, later the Cricket Field, but gradually the site was improved with paths, fences, trees, shrubs and seats.
 In 1898, the Town Hall was built on the western edge of the park.
 In 1900, an open wooden band stand was erected paid for by public subscription.
 A roof was added to the bandstand in 1909, at a cost of £30, with further work taking place between 1923 and 1925 (H2G2 online).

 During WW1 the recreation ground was covered with huts for a Casualty Clearing Station that included baths and toilets.
 Railings surrounding the park were removed during WW2 and air raid shelters were built beneath the ground – they may still be there.
 Many of the original trees were lost during the storms of 1987.
 A war memorial surmounted by a sculpture of the ‘Angel of Mons’ was erected in the park in 1929 (EBC Walking Trail).
 During the 1930’s tennis courts and a bowling green were added to the park’s facilities.
 It is uncertain when these were removed.
 A shelter, shown on the 4th edition OS map as located to the north of the bandstand but later demolished, was known as ‘No 10 Downing Street’, as the ‘old folk’ of Eastleigh would meet there to put the world to rights (Paris 1990).
+A new shelter has now been erected to encourage visitors to sit and chat.

 In 1973, a sensory garden for the blind was made to the north east of the Park.
 Between 1978 and 1982 Safeway’s supermarket was developed on the site of the Railway Institute and the old children’s playground was demolished and a new one created (EBC online).
 The Town Hall became The Point, ‘a contemporary dance and combined art centre’ in 1996.
 To celebrate the millennium, a Dancing Garden was created, with decking extending from the complex into the park as an open air performance facility.
 This was designed by Alex Whish to express movement with two seats made of stainless steel, containing musical notes in the design, inspired by a Bob Dylan song.
 The whirlwind stools and table were designed by Christian Funnell.
 This garden’s patron is Roy Lancaster (EBC Leisure).
 In 2000, the cross, on the war memorial that was substituted for the stolen ‘Angel of Mons’, was replaced by a new design of the angel by Jill Tweed (EBC online).